johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 Being a seasoned detective, Holmes knew that the first place you investigate is the murder scene.
 So he went to the workshop of Old SAN, which he found in a devastated state.
 Papers and images were scattered everywhere.
 It seemed like Old SAN did not go down without a fight.

-Usually these kind of crime scenes are rather hard for finding traces, as you never know what could be a clue and what is just a random arrangement of accidentally scattered material.
+Naturally, these kind of crime scenes are rather hard for finding traces, as you never know what could be a clue and what is just a random arrangement of accidentally scattered material.

 SAN operated an Image Question Answering service, that is what Holmes read in the case record.
 He had a set of glasses, indispensable at his age, which were broken and scattered all over the floor.

 After some time of rummaging, Holmes came to the conclusion that there was nothing helpful inside this shop that could give him a first lead.
-He faced the open door, to leave, when he suddenly saw something stuck to the underside of the door - a piece of red garment.
+He faced the open door to leave, when he suddenly saw something stuck to the underside of it - a piece of red garment.
 Holmes crouched and picked it up.

 A piece of red cloth might not look like much, but it is better then nothing.
 And as it happens Holmes earlier heard about one particular resident of ViLaVi who is infamous for her taste in red clothes.
 Holmes set off to see her and ask her some uncomfortable questions.